Juvenile court attorneys and social workers share stories of One Can Help’s impact in the following videos

 If you fall too far behind on your rent, you often have to pay penalty fees, due immediately.
 Even if you make your other rent payments on time, if you forget to cover the penalty, it grows.
 You can be served with an eviction notice, requiring a court appearance and possibly became homeless.

-That was the crisis facing an unemployed, single mother struggling with depression, whose highly functioning autistic son had been placed in foster care.
+That was the crisis facing this client, an unemployed, single mother struggling with depression, whose highly functioning autistic son had been placed in foster care.
 Despite her willingness to cooperate with DCF and work on her issues, if she was evicted, she would lose the ability to be reunited with her son, possibly forever.